-Craig Ervine's maiden ODI ton helps hosts beat New Zealand by seven wickets
+Craig Ervine's ton helps Zimbabwe stun WC runner-up New Zealand

 Harare: Craig Ervine scored his maiden ODI century to guide Zimbabwe to a stunning seven-wicket victory over World Cup finalists New Zealand in the first ODI here yesterday.